PixarAnimationStudios/OpenSubdiv/documentation/osd_shader_interface.rst

       ivec3 patchParam, int ID, vec3 cv, out OsdPerPatchVertexGregoryBasis result)

-The tessellation evaluation shader takes an array of OsdPerPatchVertexGregoryBasis struct, and then evaluates the patch using OsdEvalPatchGregory() function.
+The tessellation evaluation shader takes an array of OsdPerPatchVertexGregoryBasis struct, and then evaluates the patch using the OsdEvalPatchGregory() function.

 .. code:: glsl